okurz/SUSE_QE_Tools_overview_2022-09/slides.md

 * More products, more users, more instances: We suffer from our own success :)
 * Hardware-related administration work hinders software development
+* The new SUSE IT ticket system adds multiple obstacles

 </small>